Creating a website for your photography business used to mean hiring a designer and spending thousands of dollars. That’s no longer the case.

 For example, I am a Photoshelter user.
 When I started with them, I used their East template.
 This is a mosaic-style template.

-Mosaic style templates are great for showcasing the work of photographers and have been very popular lately.
-One glance at the landing page and a potential client can instantly get a feel for your style.
+Mosaic-style templates are great for showcasing photographers’ work.
+They have been very popular lately.
+A potential client can instantly get a feel for your style by glancing at the landing page.
 They don’t have to scroll tediously through each gallery.

-However, I found that with this template I couldn’t organize my images exactly how I wanted them to appear on my front page, as the template was set up in a way that it pulled random images from my galleries to feature there.
+However, I found that with this template, I couldn’t organize my images exactly how I wanted them to appear on my front page.
+The template was set up to pull random images from my galleries to feature there.

 I had no control over the appearance of my landing page.
-Or the first impression that I was giving to people coming to my site for the first time.
+I also didn’t control the first impression I gave to people coming to my site for the first time.

-I decided to change to a scroll style template.
+I decided to change it to a scroll-style template.
 This allows visitors to see a large, attractive rendition of my images.

-One handy feature of a lot of these types of web builders is that you can test out how your images will display in the template before actually hitting publish.
+One handy feature of many of these web builders is that you can test out how your images will display in the template before hitting publish.
 It’s easy to go back and forth before making your final decision.

-Write a Blog to Reach Out to Your Followers
+3. Write a Blog to Reach Out to Followers

 This is one tip that is often met with objection by photographers.
-After all, we are visual people and for many of us, writing is a weakness and a chore.
+After all, we are visual people.
+For many of us, writing is a weakness and a chore.